fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

     prediction_length = 1

 ==========================================
-Data Preparation
+Data
 ==========================================

 .. raw:: html

     <p>
-    Next, we download the EUR/USD time series from the 1<sup>st</sup> of August 2022 to the 31<sup>st</sup> of July 2024.
+    Next, we download the EUR/USD exchange rate time series from the 1<sup>st</sup> of August 2022 to the 31<sup>st</sup> of July 2024.
 The dataset contains 522 daily observations.
     </p>